MicrosoftDocs/dynamics-365-ai/ai-docs/sales/prioritize-sales-pipeline-through-work-list.md

 - Communicate with customers through phone and email.
 More information: [Connect with customers by using a record or the Up next widget](connect-with-customers.md)

 - Add manual activities to records in addition to those that have been defined in a sequence, if an ad-hoc activity is required.
-More information: [Add manual tasks to records](#add-manual-tasks-to-records)
+More information: [Add manual activities to records](#add-manual-activities-to-records)

 > [!NOTE]
 > The work list is configured by a sales manager who defines the sequence of activities for leads and opportunities by using the sequence designer.
 More information: [Create and manage sequences](create-manage-sequences.md)